Discover Student Loans

 Tips for filling out the FAFSA

 There are lots of deadlines for filing the FAFSA: the federal deadline, the deadline for any aid offered by the state you live in, and deadlines for the schools your child is applying to.
-Filing as close to October 1 as you can ensures you won’t miss any deadlines for financial aid.
+Filing as soon as you can after it opens on October 1 can ensures you won’t miss any deadlines for financial aid.
 But that’s not the only reason to apply early.
-Lots of scholarships and grants are given out on a first-come, first-served basis, which means that even if your student qualifies, they won’t be eligible once all the money has been allocated.
+Some aid, including scholarships and grants, are given out on a first-come, first-served basis, which means that even if your student qualifies, they won’t be eligible once all the money has been allocated.

 2. Look out for typos

 Typos and incorrect information can disqualify your student from the FAFSA.
-Before filing, make sure to double-check everything on the form, including making sure you’ve reported all income and that you’ve correctly reported your child’s dependency status.
+Before filing, double-check everything on the form, including making sure you’ve included all income and that you’ve correctly reported your child’s dependency status.

 3. List all the colleges your child plans to apply to

-As schools use the FAFSA to determine what aid they’ll give out, it’s vital that you include any schools your child is considering applying to, up to ten.
-You can add more schools after you’ve submitted the FAFSA.
-If you don’t, you’ll likely miss out on some important aid.
+Since colleges use the FAFSA to determine what aid they’ll give out, it’s vital that you include any schools your child is considering applying to, up to 20.
+If you need to add more schools, you can do this after you’ve submitted the FAFSA.
+The order of schools doesn't matter for federal aid, but it could make a difference on a state level.
+Some states require that you list an eligible state college in a certain position to receive aid from the state.

 About the Author